horizontalsystems/blockchain-crypto-guides/fundamentals/6-buying-cyrptocurrency-basics.md

 Expect to encounter following issues on most decentralized exchanges:

-- few crypto assets supported
+- most work only with Ethereum-based assets
 - no ways to deposit fiat currency
 - low trading liquidity
 - technical and complex to use